HttpRafa/atomic-cloud/docs/controller/installation/normal.md

 ## Step 1: Download the CLI and the Controller

 Download the latest released version [here](https://github.com/HttpRafa/atomic-cloud/releases).
 You need the right Version of the Controller for the OS where it is running on.
 The Cli should be the Version for the OS of the PC where you want to manage the Cloud from.

+## Step 2: Start the Controller

+Start the Controller via Terminal in the desired Directory.
+After the Start up of the Controller write down the auth-token that will show up because it will be needed later.
+If you lost the auth token it can be retrieved [here](https://httprafa.github.io/atomic-cloud/controller/usage/retrieve_token/).